Toolbars & globals

 globalTypes with a

-When you start your Storybook, you should see a new dropdown in your toolbar with options
+When you start your Storybook, you should see a new dropdown with the

 We have a

-global defined, let's wire it up!
+global implemented.
+Let's wire it up!
 We can consume our new

 theme global in a decorator using the